anirudhkannanvp/GoOpenRelease/README.md

 The tool was tested using UBUNTU 16.04 and go version :- go1.11 linux/amd64

+# Motive
+We use a lot of OpenSource Frameworks and We want to be able to track when new versions of all of these applications are released.
+The open source community has mostly settled on using Github and its releases feature to publish releases and are also mostly using Semantic Versioning as their versioning structure.
+So we are using Semver.

+# RUNNING THE PROGRAM

+1) CLONE THE REPOSITORY, UNZIP IT AND GO TO THE REPOSITORY
+2) SET UP THE DEVELOPMENT ENVIRONMENT
+3) RUN USING:-  go run main.go
+4) TEST USING:- go test

 STEPS TO SET UP DEVELOPMENT ENVIRONMENT:-

 1) UPGRADE THE TOOLS